There are a lot of things to consider when you buy a new replacement furnace:

 - Does anyone living in the home have respiratory ailments?

 - How big does the system need to be to heat your size of home?

 But have you ever thought about your furnace efficiency rating?
 Do you understand what it means?

-McElroy Service Experts Heating & Air Conditioning is here to help explain what the furnace efficiency rating is and the effects is can have on your home and your budget.
+McElroy Service Experts is here to help explain what the furnace efficiency rating is and the effects is can have on your home and your budget.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that shows how much heat the furnace will supply compared to the amount of energy needed to produce the heat.
-An example, if your heating equipment has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that tells you how much heat the furnace will supply compared to the amount of energy required to produce the heat.
+An example, if your heating equipment has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.

 Remember that this rating does not take into account the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
 The duct work in each home is different – some high quality, some lower, so the AFUE rating does not include this in their rating.
 If you are concerned that your heating equipment or duct system is not energy efficient, give your Grand Island installation experts

 a call today and we will give you a free in-home analysis and help you determine how much more energy and money you could possibly save each month.